XEP-0444: Message Reactions

 4.1 Acceptable reactions

-In direct conversations, a reaction MUST only be accepted if the senders bare JID matches the bare JID of any of the two involved parties.
+In direct conversations, a reaction MUST only be accepted if the sender's bare JID matches the bare JID of any of the two involved parties.

-In MUCs and MUC PMs, the recipient SHOULD ensure that the real bare JID of the sending occupant did not already send a reaction to that message to accept it as a new reaction, e.g. by keeping track of leave/join presences since the message was send.
+In MUCs and MUC PMs, the recipient SHOULD ensure that the real bare JID of the sending occupant did not already send a reaction to that message to accept it as a new reaction, e.g. by keeping track of leave/join presences since the message was sent.
 This implies that in semi-anonymous MUCs it MAY be impossible to attach reactions to a message received from the history.
 A reaction MAY still be a valid reaction update (as per the next paragraph) if it was not accepted as a new reaction.

 A reaction MUST only be considered an update if it orignates from the same sender as a previous reaction message.
 In direct conversations, this means the bare JID MUST match the original bare JID.
-In MUCs and MUC PMs the senders full JID MAY not match the original full JID, but the recipient MUST ensure that the real bare JID of the sending occupant is the same as the real bare JID of the previous reaction message, e.g. by keeping track of leave/join presences.
+In MUCs and MUC PMs, the sender's full JID MAY not match the original full JID, but the recipient MUST ensure that the real bare JID of the sending occupant is the same as the real bare JID of the previous reaction message, e.g. by keeping track of leave/join presences.

-If a message containing a <reactions> element arrives delayed, which means it carries a <delay/> element, as defined in Delayed Delivery (XEP-0203) [10] it SHOULD only be accepted, if no newer reaction from the same sender was already accepted.
+If a message containing a <reactions> element arrives delayed, which means it carries a <delay/> element as defined in Delayed Delivery (XEP-0203) [10], it SHOULD only be accepted if no newer reaction from the same sender was already accepted.

 4.2 Using the correct ID